JpadillaCoding/Game-of-War/game-of-war/README.md

     git clone <link>

-Open in your favorite Editor or open the .js file in browser!
+Open index.html on a browser!

 ## Built With